-At the CFI, we pilot and test education technologies that contribute to a sense of presence, build community and develop a sense of trust.
-Whether in person or online, spatial and social interactions are essential for an effective learning experience that includes inclusivity and wellbeing in the classroom.
+At LLInC, we pilot and test education technologies that contribute to a sense of presence and foster community development and a sense of trust.
+Whether in person or online, spatial and social interactions are crucial for an effective learning experience that includes inclusivity and wellbeing in the classroom.

 Stimulating Curiosity and Play in Learning

-We work to stimulate curiosity by designing around students’ intrinsic motivation so that learning experiences evoke creative and emotive interactions.
-We work with educators and students to create unique and experiential learning environments, such as educational escape rooms, roleplay, serious strategy games and mini playful exercises.
-By participating in playful and gamified experiences, learners not only benefit from enhanced learning outcomes but also actively enjoy these unique study modes.
+We stimulate curiosity by designing around students’ intrinsic motivation so that learning experiences evoke creative and emotive interactions.
+We work with educators and students to create unique and experiential learning environments, such as educational escape rooms, role play, serious strategy games and mini playful exercises.
+By participating in playful and gamified experiences, learners learn better and benefit from a sense of joy thanks to these unique study modes.